hoobs-org/HOOBS/docs/SDK.md

 [Top](#home)

 ## <a name="dates.display"></a>**dates.display([date])**
-Formats a string date or a timestamp into a friendly display.
+Formats a string, date, or a timestamp into a friendly display.

 Parameters
 | Name | Required | Type     | Description                |